certinia/debug-log-analyzer/README.md

 ### Command Pallette

-- Open command pallette (CMD/CTRL + Shift + P), paste `ext install financialforce.lana`, and press enter.
+Open command pallette (CMD/CTRL + Shift + P), paste `ext install financialforce.lana`, and press enter.
-- Click reload in the extensions tab.

 ```sh
 ext install financialforce.lana
 ```

-### VSCode Marketplace
+### Show Analysis

-- Install from the VSCode market place by clicking install on [Visual Studio Code Market Place: Apex Log Analyzer](https://marketplace.visualstudio.com/items?itemName=financialforce.lana)

-## Usage

-Start the analysis either from a log you have already downloaded or by downloading a log from an org to view.
+Start the analysis either from a log you have already downloaded or by downloading a log from an org.
 On larger logs the analysis window make take a few seconds to appear.

-### From an Open Log File
+#### From an Open Log File

 With the `.log` file open in VSCode.